fauzanmy/pehtheme-hugo/README.md

         └── tailwind.config.js
     ```

-3. Additionally, copy the `exampleSite/input.css` file to the assets directory of your Hugo project.
+3. Additionally, copy the `exampleSite/input.css` file to the `assets/input.css` directory of your Hugo project.

 4. Run the following command to install necessary dependencies: